 The Sandstone Way is a brand-new, 120-mile (193 kms) mountain bike trail ready for the 2015 tourist season linking Berwick-upon-Tweed and Hexham via Northumberland's most spectacular coastal and countryside scenery.

 The Cycle PaD is a one-stop online knowledge shop bringing together everything cyclists might need to know about Northumberland National Park.
 Launched in March, it is planning to extend coverage to the whole of Northumberland during the year. www.cyclepad.org.uk

-The National Park hosts three outstanding annual cycle challenge events: The Bellingham Blast in the North Tyne Valley and Kielder Water and Forest Park (21-22 September); The Wooler Wheel in Glendale and the Cheviots (11 May and 5 October); and the Virgin Money Cyclone challenges (27-30 June).
+The National Park hosts some outstanding annual cycle challenge events each year: The Wooler Wheel Triad in Glendale and the Cheviots ( May and October); and the Virgin Money Cyclone challenges (June).

-The National Park Authority also sponsors the Virgin Money Cyclone Curlew Cup, the women’s elite road race launched last year and won by Paralympian, Dame Sarah Storey.
+The National Park Authority also sponsors the Virgin Money Cyclone Curlew Cup, the women's elite road race launched in 2012.